 We walked inside one of the shared residences – like a small two-story condo, with a living space and a few bedrooms.
 We chatted with the guys living there.
 The majority had only been out for a week or two.

 “Man, the craziest thing to me was eating with a metal fork and hearing the sound of it clanging against your teeth,” said one of the men.
-Dennis starts busting up.
-“We had one guy a few weeks ago walk across the street and just hug a tree!” said Dennis, laughing.
+Dennis started busting up.
+“We had one guy a few weeks ago walk across the street and just hug a tree!” said Dennis, with a grin.
 “It had been decades since he’d seen a tree.”